-- Google apps, sites and devices, such as Search, YouTube and Google Home - Platforms such as the Chrome browser and Android operating system - Products that are integrated into third-party apps and sites, like ads, analytics and embedded Google Maps emails and photos, or to see more relevant search results.
-And you can use many Google services when you're signed out or without creating an account at all; for example, searching on Google or watching YouTube videos.
+- Google apps, sites, and devices, like Search, YouTube, and Google Home - Platforms like the Chrome browser and Android operating system - Products that are integrated into third-party apps and sites, like ads, analytics, and embedded Google Maps and photos, or see more relevant search results.
+And you can use many Google services when you are signed out or without creating an account at all, like searching on Google or watching YouTube videos.
 You can also choose to browse the web in a private mode, like Chrome Incognito mode, which helps keep your browsing private from other people who use your device.
 And across our services, you can adjust your privacy settings to control whether we collect some types of data and how we use it.

 You can use our services in a variety of ways to manage your privacy.
-For example, you can sign up for a Google Account if you want to create and manage content such as
+For example, you can sign up for a Google Account if you want to create and manage content like emails

-To help explain things as clearly as possible, we've added examples, explanatory videos and definitions for key terms.
+To help explain things as clearly as possible, we've added examples, explanatory videos, and definitions for key terms.
 And if you have any questions about this Privacy Policy, you can contact us.

-INFORMATION THAT GOOGLE COLLECTS
+INFORMATION GOOGLE COLLECTS